 Through GraySwan’s high standard of ethics and being independent from all investment managers, the Fund has always had the benefit of receiving unbiased advice regarding its investments and undivided loyalty towards the Fund.
 Insofar as prospective new investment managers are concerned, this unbiased view has uncovered matters not mentioned by these investment managers during presentations to the Fund, which can then be raised with them.
 Regarding existing investment managers, regular independent evaluation is very important as they are consistently undergoing changes or need to explain why they acted in a certain manner regarding an investment.

 We’ve already empowered our clients to successfully invest in Responsible Investment products and their top performing track records are proof that responsible and sustainable investing is part of a winning strategy.

-Our continuous challenge and focus is to ensure that we as well as our clients truly understands what it means to be a responsible investor.
-Our duty extends to beyond just providing a superior risk adjusted return on our client’s capital, as it includes ensuring that our client’s assets are invested in ways that support sustainable development towards a world where our client’s beneficiaries can live fulfilling lives in a future prosperous world.
+Our continuous challenge and focus are to ensure that we as well as our clients truly understand what it means to be a responsible investor.
+Our duty extends to beyond just providing a superior risk-adjusted return on our client’s capital, as it includes ensuring that our client’s assets are invested in ways that support sustainable development towards a world where our client’s beneficiaries can live fulfilling lives in a future prosperous world.

 - We incorporate ESG issues into our investment analysis and investment advisory processes.

-- We advise our clients to be active owners and incorporate ESG issues into their ownership policies and practices.
+- We advise our clients to be active owners and incorporate ESG issues into their own policies and practices.

 - We seek appropriate disclosure on ESG issues by the investment managers in which our clients invest.